luispfonseca/stata-rcallcountrycode/README.md

 gitget rcall
 ```

-Some commands from [`gtools`](https://github.com/mcaceresb/stata-gtools) by Mauricio Caceres Bravo and [`ftools`](https://github.com/sergiocorreia/ftools) by Sergio Correia are used to speed up the command when available, but are not required.
-Follow the instructions in their pages to install them, especially if you are dealing with large datasets.
+Some commands from [`gtools`](https://github.com/mcaceresb/stata-gtools) by Mauricio Caceres Bravo are used to speed up this command when available, but are not required.
+Follow the instructions in the link to install, especially if you are dealing with large datasets.

 ## Usage
 ``` stata